 "This research is a first for the RFDS.
 It warns Indigenous children are over-represented in aeromedical retrieval data.
 Preventable or manageable illnesses such as pneumonia, asthma and croup are leaving kids so ill the only option is to fly them to hospital," said Martin Laverty, CEO of the Royal Flying Doctor Service of Australia.
+The research outlines illness and injury rates requiring a sample of 17,606 to be flown from remote communities to hospitals over a three year period.
 Flying Doctor Mental Health programs.
 Royal Flying Doctor Service.

 Royal Flying Doctor Service.
 Royal Flying Doctor Service.
 Aeromedical Emergency Retrieval.
 Royal Flying Doctor Service.
 Using the latest in aviation, medical and communications technology, the Royal Flying Doctor Service works to provide emergency medical and primary health care services to anyone who lives, works or travels in rural and remote Australia.